The concept of information technology

 The Antiticitera machine, dating from about the beginning of the 1st century BC, is generally considered the first known analog computer and gear mechanism.
 Comparable gear mechanisms did not emerge in Europe until the 16th century, and it was not until 1645 that the first mechanical computer capable of performing the four elementary arithmetic operations was developed.

 Computers, using relays or valves, began to appear in the early 1940s.
-The Zuse Z3 electromechanical, completed in 1941, was the world’s first programmable computer and – according to modern criteria – one of the first machines that could be considered a complete computing machine.
+The Zuse Z3 electromechanical, completed in 1941, was the world’s first programmable computer and – according to modern criteria – one of the first machines that could be considered a complete computer machine.
 Colossus, developed in England during World War II to decrypt German messages, was the first electronic digital computer.
 Although programmable, it was not multipurpose, being designed to perform only one task.
 He also lacked the ability to store his program in a memory: programming was conducted using plugs and switches to alter internal wiring.
 The first recognizably modern digitally stored computer was the Small-Scale Experimental Machine (SSEM), which performed its first program on 21 June 1948.

 The development of transistors in the late 1940s at Bell Labs allowed a new generation of computers to be designed with significantly reduced electricity consumption.
 The first commercially available memorized computer, the Ferranti Mark I, contained 4,050 valves and had an electricity consumption of 25 kilowatts.
 By comparison, the first transistorized computer developed at the University of Manchester and operational since November 1953, consumed only 150 watts in its final version.